 Inspiration.
 Exercise.
 Empowerment.

-Published by Corey Vanderwouw, MPT, Ingo Zirpins, MSPT and Mags Matthews, MPT on April 20, 2020.
+by Corey Vanderwouw, MPT, Ingo Zirpins, MSPT and Mags Matthews, MPT, published in The Union

 Inspiration.
 Exercise.
 Empowerment.